 Finally, it’s important you’re considering how accommodating your business is to plus size travellers.
 Whether it’s the size of the seats on your plane or the information you provide, catering for the 63% should be your main priority.
 Whilst I understand it’s going to take a long time to make any major changes, the amount of difference it could make could be an INCREDIBLE opportunity for your business.

 In reality, these suggestions are just the tip of the iceberg.
 For more information about how you can become a plus size inclusive travel brand, please do not hesitate to get in touch with me.
-I’d be more than happy to answer any questions you may have over at [email protected].
+I’d be more than happy to answer any questions you may have or book a consultation over at [email protected].